 "Suite Bergamasque, L. 75:III, Clair De Lune" by Claude Debussy

 Looking for an instrumental wedding song with a slower pace?
-This soothing five-minute piano suite would be perfect as a prelude song or as background music during your reception meal.
+This soothing, five-minute suite is one of the best piano arrangements to use as a prelude song or as background music during your reception meal.

 "Sicilienne" by Maria Theresia von Paradis